10 Healing Hobbies That Helped Me Survive Trauma

 7. Reading

 There were days I couldn’t connect to my own life, so I borrowed someone else’s.
-Fiction offered escape.
-Memoir offered understanding.
-Poetry offered grace.
+Fiction offered escape from this world entirely and memoirs offered understanding.
+Poetry offered grace and elegance that showed me the true depth of beauty words could call upon.

 I curled up with books the way you’d curl up in someone’s lap.
 I re-read favorite lines until they became mantras.
 I learned how to hope again, one chapter at a time.